Table of Contents

 Hard red spring wheat is grown in colder climates (like the northern U.S. and Canada).
 Because it is planted in the spring and harvested in late summer, it develops a higher protein content than "winter" wheats—usually between 13% and 15%.

-In the world of whole grains, "hard" refers to the kernel’s texture and protein strength, "red" refers to the color of the bran, and "spring" refers to the growing season.
+In the world of grains, "hard" refers to the kernel’s texture and protein strength, "red" refers to the color of the bran, and "spring" refers to the growing season.
 For you, the cook, this means two things:

 The Master Method: How to Cook Wheat Berries

 The biggest hurdle to using wheat berries is the time factor.
 If you treat them like white rice, you’ll be disappointed.
 Think of them more like dried beans.
+Knowing exactly how to cook hard red wheat berries is the first step to unlocking your pantry.

 The Stovetop Method

 This is the most common way to prep wheat berries for the week.
 We recommend cooking a big batch on Sunday and keeping them in the fridge for up to five days.
+One cup of dry berries will yield approximately 2 to 2.5 cups of cooked grains.

 The Modern Shortcuts